PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

 * Maximum numbers of validators
 * Coin denomination for staking

-All these values will be subject to updates though a `governance` process by `ParameterChange` proposals.
+All these values will be subject to updates through a `governance` process by `ParameterChange` proposals.

 #### Query Pool